kryton-me/kryton-me.github.io/D-2023-05-Camera.md

 None

 ## Smart Phone
 Basically they would do the job amazingly apart from needing to operate a touch screen and menus just to get it recording.
+I've even considered a ShiftCam SnapGrip but this offers no help as you still need to go throught menus to get the camera recording.
+I'd assumed pressing the shutter button might load the camera app but sadly this is not the case.
+I fear this is a lack suport at the operating system level rather than a reflection on ShiftCam & their products.

 Options considered:
 None